 NOTE CHANGES IN DEADLINES!!!
 The priority date for submission of the Internship Agreement Form (http://tinyurl.com/h7hcezm) to the Coordinator is Sept.
 1. The very last possible date for submission to the Coordinator is Sept.
 13 but please don’t wait until that date if you can get it in earlier.
 NO EXCEPTIONS to the Sept.
 13 deadline!
 If you are a graduating senior at the end of Fall 2016 you must complete the internship to complete your degree requirements.

 Prospective Intern Form

-CCJS students who need to enroll in the internship during Fall 2014 or later are required to fill out the Prospective Intern form.
+CCJS students who need to enroll in the internship Fall 2016 or later are required to fill out the Prospective Intern form (this form was updated on 11.16.15).
 Fyi, there may well be additional internship vacancies available to students who complete this form that are not listed below.

 Internship A-B-C Checklists

 Get started thinking about internships and check boxes as you complete

 the steps.
 Figure out where you are in the process (step A, Beginning the Process; step B, Enrolling in & Beginning Your Internship; or